AreaLayer/FireBolt/README.md

 Firebolt is a wallet designed by a Bitcoiner for Bitcoiners looking for privacy using Payjoin, Lightning Network, Coinjoin, Bitcoin, Hypercore, Nostr and TBD

-Each individual has their own identity using Nostr or ID according to their preference
+Each individual has their own identity using Nostr or TBD according to their preference

 ## The problem